pdfernhout/narrafirma/screenshots/screenshots-2017-12-07/README.md

 ![NarraFirma Screenshot 11 - Catalysis - Dashboard](NarraFirmaScreenshot11-Catalysis-Dashboard.png)

  **Catalysis - Configuration**

- Here the user is making lots of choices that determine how graphs display on the page that comes next.
+ Here the user is making choices that determine how graphs will display on the page that comes next.
 ![NarraFirma Screenshot 12 - Catalysis - Configuration](NarraFirmaScreenshot12-Catalysis-Configuration.png)

  **Catalysis - Explore Patterns - Significance**

- NarraFirma generates all the patterns (graphs) it can (limited by the questions and data types you want to consider).
+ NarraFirma generates all the patterns (graphs and statistical tests) it can (limited by the questions and data types you want to consider).
 You can then sort your list of patterns by statistical significance, so you can see at a glance the strongest trends in your data.

+The statistical tests used by NarraFirma are:

+ * for scale data: mean, median, mode, standard deviation, skewness, kurtosis
+ * for choice x choice combinations: chi-square
+ * for choice x scale combinations: Mann-Whitney U test
+ * for scale x scale combinations: Spearman's correlation coefficient

+Only non-parametric tests are used, to be conservative.

 ![NarraFirma Screenshot 13 - Catalysis - Explore Patterns - Significance](NarraFirmaScreenshot13-Catalysis-ExplorePatterns-Significance.png)

  **Catalysis - Explore Patterns - Graph**

- Here the user has selected a pattern, is looking at the associated graph, and has selected a portion of the items on the graph (which are stories).
+ Here the user has selected a pattern, is looking at the associated graph, and has selected some of the stories shown on the graph.
 They can see the list of stories selected below the graph.
 ![NarraFirma Screenshot 14 - Catalysis - Explore Patterns - Graph](NarraFirmaScreenshot14-Catalysis-ExplorePatterns-Graph.png)

  **Explore Patterns - Observation and Interpretations**

-The crux of catalysis in PNI (and the reason it is not analysis) is that for each **observation** made about a graph (that is, something anyone can see), we write _multiple_ **interpretations**.
+The crux of catalysis in PNI (and the reason it is not catalysis, not analysis) is that for each **observation** made about a graph (that is, something anyone can see), we write _multiple_ **interpretations**.
-That is, instead of saying "we can see this, and it obviously means this," we say "we can see this, and it could mean this, or if you look at it another way, it could mean this other thing."
+That is, instead of saying "we can see this, and it obviously means this," we say "we can see this, and it could mean this, or if you look at it another way, it could mean this."
 This practice of _deliberate disagreement_ creates a richer set of materials to support thought and discussion in the sensemaking phase.
 ![NarraFirma Screenshot 15 - Catalysis - Explore Patterns - Observation and Interpretations](NarraFirmaScreenshot15-Catalysis-ExplorePatterns-ObservationAndInterpretations.png)